cmss13-devs/cmss13/.github/CONTRIBUTING.md

 ## Meet the Team

-### Head Developer and Project Manager
+### Head Maintainer and Project Manager

-The Head Developer and Project Manager are responsible for controlling, adding, and removing maintainers from the project.
+The Head Maintainer and Project Manager are responsible for controlling, adding, and removing maintainers from the project.
 In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.

 ### Maintainers